SensesProject/land-use/src/assets/text/en.md

 +++ solution 3

 For that reason, it makes sense to refer to CO₂-equivalents when comparing GHGs.
-In this metric it becomes clear that  CH₄ and N₂O emissions from @purple(AFOLU) are far from negligible.
+In this metric, it becomes clear that CH₄ and N₂O emissions from @purple(AFOLU) are far from negligible.

 +++ solution 4